 Larry, Bev and the Emu Ridge team hope everyone has a lovely Easter Break.
-We are going to be open for everyone everyday 9am – 4pm.
+We are open everyday 9am – 4pm.

-Enjoy our Eucalyptus Oil and Natural Products, Local Produce, Kangaroo Island Cider Tasting and Sales and the Cafe, see our autumn menu, plus we have Marron, and the DeEstree Bakery Panini’s and other specials available daily!
+Enjoy our Eucalyptus Oil and Natural Products, Local Produce, Kangaroo Island Cider Tasting and Sales and the Cafe, see our Menu here, plus the DeEstree Bakery Panini’s and other specials available daily!

 Bilby (Macrotis lagotis)